-Cheese plates are one of the easiest, yet most elegant (and delicious), ways to delight your family and friends, and they are a tried-and-true staple for hosting a social event.
-I developed a Cheese and Jam Pairing Chart for the MN Cheese Festival a while back which highlighted some of the most popular cheese and jam pairings of different preserves with various cheeses, crackers and charcuterie.
-In this post you will find a range of ideas for making your own cheese plate for the holidays or any celebration.
+Cheese plates are one of the easiest, yet most elegant (and delicious), ways to delight your family and friends, whether it be a small gathering or a hosted event.
 The great thing about cheese plates is that they are flexible enough to please every taste, diet and occasion.

 Here are some ideas that can add variety in taste, texture and convenience.
 And the great thing about cheese plates is people with different tastes and/or diets can pick and choose what suits them.
 It’s nice to have everyone happy during the holidays!

 - salty meats (like salami, pepperoni, other deli meats);

 - crackers (seeded and not seeded)

 - mustards (try our smoked tomato mustard for a real treat!)

 Wine and cheese pairings are a subject unto their own, and there are many resources to help you with that end of things.
 Just google cheese and wine pairings and you will quickly be overwhelmed by information.

 A Cheese and Jam Pairing Chart (featuring HeathGlen jams):

 Here is a chart with some ideas of great (and tested) cheese and jam pairings.
 If any of these pairings look good to you, check out our Cheese Pairing Gift Box available online year-round.

 It was really fun putting this cheese and jam pairing array together because I got to try so many scrumptious combinations.
 My husband walked in the kitchen towards the end of the photo taking and, while the place was a huge mess, the array of textures and colors and smells was quite compelling to him.